-HUSEV 32 Relationship Addiction/Co-dependency 1 unit
+HUSEV 32 Relationship Addiction 1 unit Co-dependency

 Description of relationship addiction in those with relationships to substance-related disorder sufferers.
 Identification of contributing behaviors and how they foster and maintain co-dependent relationships.
 Comparison with healthy relationships and strategies for reducing and avoiding co-dependency issues in relationships.(L)